If you’re considering therapy, you’re probably facing an emotional burden you aren’t equipped to tackle alone.

 Working with a therapist who holistically understands the origins of your issues and how they play out in various situations will help you overcome them in a way that is authentic to you, and sustainable.

 5. Therapy is the “mental and emotional health education” that you never got at school

-While we have sex ed, gym class, and maybe even home economics classes in middle and high school, we never receive education around our emotional and mental health.
+While we have sex ed, gym class, and maybe even home economics in high school, we never receive education around our emotional and mental health.

 Therapy is an opportunity to learn about and address these important parts of our lives and health.
 A big part of therapy is psycho-education, in which the therapist teaches you about your diagnosis, and the intricacies of the challenges you’re facing.

 You may learn about what is causing the stress and anxiety you’re experiencing, how the brain functions, or why a family member or partner’s personality or past experiences is affecting how they interact with you.